mirumee/satchless/doc/tutorial/create_catalog.rst

 TODO:

-    * Write admin.py documentation.
+    * Admin documentation for adding products (with screenshots).
-    * Write admin documentation for adding products (with screenshots).
+    * Document "toppings" and similar free customizations.